carmenkingery/animalShelter/README.md

 What do computer scientists do, and why does it matter?
 How would your work on this type of project help a company, like Grazioso Salvare, to do their work better?

+    Computer scientists are the people that find and continue to figure out better and better methods for optimizing commonly used code.
+They are the ones who figure out how to best solve customer requests.